Traces & Logs

 - the tag of the container image

-groundcover exposes an OpenTelemetry interface as part of our inCloud Managed endpoints, which can be used to ingest data in all standard OTLP protocols.
-Use the instructions here to locate the OpenTelemetry endpoint, referenced below as {GROUNDCOVER_OPENTELEMETRY_ENDPOINT}.
+groundcover exposes an OpenTelemetry interface as part of our inCloud Managed endpoints, which can be used to ingest data in all standard OTLP protocols for workloads which are not running alongside sensors.

 These endpoints require authentication using an {apikey}